 Answer: Your body keeping its own time, using its own internal clock mechanisms.

-Your body’s internal clock system synchronizes itself to the world via several environmental signals.
+Your body’s internal clock synchronizes to the outside world via environmental signals.

-primarily determine the quality of your circadian rhythm.
+What primarily determines the quality of your circadian rhythm?

 With few exceptions, all life developed “under bright days and dark nights” (source).